How Metallica Remade Themselves Again With ‘Reload’

-Following 1996’s Load, a divisive album in Metallica ‘s catalog, the metal titans unleashed another batch of songs supposedly culled from the same sessions, calling it Reload and releasing it a year later, on Nov.
+Metallica came off one of the more divisive albums in their catalog, 1996's Load, with another batch of songs supposedly culled from the same sessions.
+The appropriately titled Reload arrived a year later, on Nov.
 18, 1997.

 But no matter how you feel about Load, the passage of time has since revealed that its songs – as risk-taking and unfamiliar as they are at times – undoubtedly exemplify the almost superhuman attention to detail and songcraft aspired to by both the band and producer Bob Rock.